Trans-Sierra Xtreme Challenge

 Meals are not provided when in transit, however, we will stop for food and to refuel before reaching the trailhead.
 Our goal is to make it to the trailhead just before dusk.
 A light snack will be provided that evening at the trailhead.

 Our return transportation will meet us as we exit the trail on the eastern side of the Sierra.
 We will descend to Lone Pine to shower and share our last group meal.
-Finally, we’ll head back to your pickup location.
+Finally, we’ll head back to the Fresno/Clovis meetup point.
 This is a five-hour+ car ride.
 Bring some pocket money for meals on the drive back.
+Expect to arrive in Clovis between 6-8pm.